 Dave has also provided research to win some of the nation’s most expensive and contentious ballot measure campaigns.
-These include all the largest conservation finance measures in national history, including five successful statewide bond measures providing $15 billion to protect land and water in California, as well as major statewide measures in Florida, Maine, Minnesota, Iowa, Pennsylvania, Ohio, Nevada, New Jersey, Rhode Island, and Oregon.
-In 2010 his research helped guide the campaign against California’s Proposition 23 to an overwhelming victory with 62 percent of the vote, successfully defending the nation’s strongest state law to reduce greenhouse gas emissions.
-His research on the issue of “regulatory takings” helped the environmental community reverse a string of ballot measure losses and win five consecutive campaigns in California, Oregon, Washington, and Alaska – and to defeat an attempt to revive the issue in Colorado in 2018.
+These include all the largest conservation finance measures in national history, including six statewide bond measures providing nearly $20 billion to protect land and water in California, as well as major statewide measures in Florida, Maine, Minnesota, Iowa, Missouri, Pennsylvania, Ohio, Nevada, New Jersey, Rhode Island, and Oregon.
+His research on the issue of “regulatory takings” helped the environmental community reverse a string of ballot measure losses and win six consecutive campaigns in California, Oregon, Washington, and Alaska – and to defeat an attempt to revive the issue in Colorado in 2018.
 Dave has worked with public health coalitions to establish precedent-setting soda taxes in Oakland, Berkeley and San Francisco – overcoming tens of millions in industry opposition spending in the process.

-Dave’s other successful work on ballot measure campaigns has included tobacco prevention (California, Colorado, Florida, Nevada, and Arizona), health care funding (California and Arizona), reproductive rights (Oregon and Colorado), clean energy (California and Washington), drug policy reform (Oregon, Maine, Massachusetts, Nevada, Arkansas, and Washington, DC) early childhood education (Texas and Arizona), arts funding (Oregon and Minnesota), stem cell research (California and Missouri), transportation funding (California, Arizona and Washington), and political reform (California and Illinois).
+Dave’s other successful work on ballot measure campaigns has included tobacco prevention (California, Colorado, Florida, Nevada, and Arizona), health care funding (California and Arizona), reproductive rights (Oregon and Colorado), clean energy (California and Washington), drug policy reform (Oregon, Maine, Massachusetts, Nevada, Arkansas, Utah, Missouri, Michigan and Washington, DC) early childhood education (California, Texas and Arizona), arts funding (Oregon and Minnesota), stem cell research (California and Missouri), transportation funding (California, Arizona and Washington), and political reform (California, Alaska and Illinois).

-David received his Bachelor’s degree in Government from Harvard University and his Master’s in Public Policy from the Goldman School of Public Policy at the University of California-Berkeley.
+Dave received his Bachelor’s degree in Government from Harvard University and his Master’s in Public Policy from the Goldman School of Public Policy at the University of California-Berkeley.
 His writing on politics has appeared in Campaigns & Elections magazine, and in Classifying by Race, an edited volume on the role of race in American politics.
 He lives in Berkeley with his wife and two children, and as a Wisconsin native spends much of his free time cheering on the NFL franchise that he co-owns with 360,000 close friends.